GlennVodra/OOP-System-Verilog/README.md

 # OOP-System-Verilog
-Some simple examples of Object-Oriented Programming (OOP) concepts in System Verilog\
+Some simple examples of Object-Oriented Programming (OOP) concepts in System Verilog.
+The files are annotated with small notes about what is happening in the code.
+The comments are meant for quick reference or review.

 Topics Covered
 * Classes/Constructors